Sunday 5 July 2020

-At work too, there is no escape from the presence of Covid.
+At work, there is no escape from the impact of the virus.
 Whereas Week 1 was a celebration of being back, Week 2 brings into sharp focus the reality of learning in the time of Corona.
 Several local schools have already been told to close to classes or year group bubbles.
 Although we escape this for now, we have a growing number of pupils on the ‘Covid-concern‘ list.
-CPDsessions are hastily rearranged to bring training on: remote learning and blended learning forward, and as a collective we plan for quality educational provision against several different scenarios.
+CPD sessions are hastily rearranged to bring training on: remote learning and blended learning forward, and as a collective we plan for quality educational provision against several different scenarios.
 Staff, refreshed by their August break, are up for the challenge and the team leading on teaching and learning are imaginative and inventive.
 Their plan looks terrific and it needs to; we are already in ‘Scenario 1’.

 Our first scenario is that individual pupils are in isolation, whilst the rest of the school operates as usual, and these remote learners need a programme to follow from home.
 The work is organised.
 Challenge number 2 is that central government also advise on who should get it!
 Leafing frantically through the dense DfE guidance, someone suggests a flow chart of rules to follow.
-I look at the length of the pupil list, I imagine us tying ourselves in knots chasing and keeping track of: dates, times and validity conditions, I shudder at the prospect of communicating it all to parents … and I shake my head.
+I look at the length of the pupil list, I imagine us tying ourselves in knots keeping track of: dates, times and validity conditions, I shudder at the prospect of communicating it all to parents.

-“Let’s do this.
-When the parent explains their reasons, or confirms the test status, or test wait time (because kind readers the reported 24 hour turn around is a myth), let’s just ask ourselves one ethical question, ‘In terms of their quality of education, is it in this child’s best interest to send work home or not?‘”
+“Let’s not!”
+I interject, “Let’s just ask ourselves one question, ‘In terms of their quality of education, is it in this child’s best interest to send work home or not?‘”

 ‘Why might you not want to send work home?’
 I hear you cry.

 Well there are very occasional reasons, but I shall spare you these for now.
 The point really is this.
-We frame our decision making around a principle, as opposed to a set of rules, and it seems just as powerful … but a whole lot easier.
+To frame decision making around an ethical principle, as opposed to a set of rules, seems a whole lot simpler and much more motivating.

 At home, I stutter through a very tense week.
 School now stays open late and so my working day reverts to an 8-6.
 It is a shock to a household used to me being omni-present.
 The laundry baskets groan with washing, we rarely eat before 8, homework is hastily remembered at 10pm and … tempers fray.
 By Saturday, I reside in a dwelling where: one child is nursing a hangover, another has not spoken to any of us for days, a third claims daily to have Covid 19 and be unfit for school and their mother feels as if she has locked horns with all of them and is permanently on ‘ranting-nag mode’ .
 It is not very nice for anyone and I decide it is time to morally question myself.